CivicVision/civicopendata/content/posts/govdata.md

 ---
-title: "Gov Data"
+title: Gov Data
-date: 2018-10-30T17:08:58+01:00
+date: 2018-10-30 16:08:58 +0000
+viz: true
 draft: true
-viz: true

 ---

-I was playing around with Vega and CKAN at the same time and came across a nice little way to visualize data right from CKAN or any API with vega.
+While I was developing my government funded prototype „Automated City Open Data Census“ for Germany I was so deep into scrambling with metadata that I decided to take a closer look at the types and formats that get published.

+So I used the CKAN API to get basic data from CKAN about licenses used, data formats and categories.

+A few not so supering facts are that not fully open licenes still dominate the field and PDF is the most published data format in Germany.

+And then I thought I could take a closer look into the US portal run by the federal government (data.gov) which is a CKAN based portal.
+And they aggregate data from states, counties and cities in the US.

 It is fast and updates automatically because it is using the API rather than a static file.

-For Example here are the formats for datasets on gov.data:
+The most used format is a blank format, which means the metadata is not correct.
+Which is unfortunate.
+The second most used data format is HTML.
+Which is weird as well.
+But I see this often with data portals, they just link to a page and not to a dataset and then CKAN assumes it is just HTML and not the actual data format.

 <div id="govdata-formats"></div>

 {{% viz data="govdata/formats" id="#govdata-formats" width="700" %}}

-Or let's take a look at the licences used by gov.data:
+Or let's take a look at the licences used by gov.data.
+The most used license is the us-pd which is the

 <div id="govdata-licenses"></div>

 {{% viz data="govdata/licenses" id="#govdata-licenses" width="700" %}}